HSBC

 2 Components

-This is a collection of elements, visual examples and guidelines designers and developers should follow to ensure that the HSBC Mobile Accessibility Guidelines will create a cohesive experience at the end.
+This is a collection of elements, visual examples, and guidelines designed to ensure that the HSBC Mobile Accessibility Guidelines deliver a cohesive user experience.

 2.1 Buttons / Search Bars / Navigation / Modality

-Best practices and guidelines around a wide range of components are supported by do’s and don’ts guidelines.
-Native elements are displayed along with its position on the screen (magnified view), highlighting the differences between iOS and Android with accurate descriptions.
+Supported by do’s and don’ts guidelines, native elements are presented along with their screen positions, highlighting the differences between iOS and Android with clear and accurate descriptions.

 • hsbc-components01-ui-centre